 We always try to give you the best services possible, but there may be times when you feel this has not happened.
 The following information explains what to do if you have a complaint about the service we provide for you.

-If you wish to make a complaint please phone or write to our Practice Manager, Julie Savage.
-She will take full details of your complaint and decide how best to undertake the investigation.
 Please note that we have to respect our duty of confidentiality to patients and a patient’s written consent may be necessary if that patient in person does not make a complaint.

 The above Practice procedure is not able to deal with questions of legal liability or compensation, nor does it affect your right to make a formal complaint to the Primary Care Trust if you so wish.